SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 DSC ships as a component of Windows and as an open source project for Linux.
-It is also integrated into cloud-based server management services in multiple public clouds including Microsoft Azure and Amazon AWS.
+It is also integrated into cloud-based server management services in multiple public clouds including Microsoft Azure and Amazon Web Services (AWS).

 The versions of DSC that shipped in Windows PowerShell are tightly coupled with [Windows Management Instrumentation (WMI)](https://docs.microsoft.com/windows/win32/wmisdk/wmi-start-page)